 Glencloy is shaped like a sword and its name means the glen of “the dykes”.
 The glen sweeps out to the Irish Sea at Carnlough and is surrounded by white chalk quarries with the distinctive landmark of the White Arch over the coast road near the harbour area.
 Excavations nearby have discovered that the area has been occupied from around 4000BC.
 There are Norman mottes or mounds that once held the forts of Doonan and Dunga Mollan.

-Glencloy is home to the beautiful and dramatic Drumnasle waterfalls are approached by a passage called ‘The Goats Parlour’.
-At the end of this path is Tubberdoney, a blessed well believed to cure eye related problems.
+Glencloy is home to the beautiful and dramatic Drumnasle waterfalls that are approached by a passage called ‘The Goats Parlour’.
+At the end of this path is Tubberdoney, a blessed well believed to cure eye-related problems.

 From the great headlands of Drumnasole (‘the ridge of light’), the Antrim Scots communicated with beacon fires to their kinsmen across the sea of Moyle.

-Also known as the “Queen of the Glens” Glenariff, means ‘glen of the plough’, it is a perfect u-shaped valley with ladder farms, spectacular waterfalls, and peat stained rivers and streams.
+Also known as the “Queen of the Glens” Glenariff, which means ‘Glen of the plough’, is a perfect u-shaped valley with ladder farms, spectacular waterfalls, and peat-stained rivers and streams.
 The glen runs down to the sea at the tiny village of Waterfoot.
-The Glenarrif nature reserve Forest park has some jaw dropping view across to the Scottish coast and an incredible walking path following the Moyle way up to Ballycastle.
+The Glenarrif Forest Park has some jaw-dropping views across to the Scottish coast and an incredible walking path following the Moyle way up to Ballycastle.

 The Glens host several festivals throughout the year if you get a chance to take them in grab it.
 There is the Feis of the Glens, which has been held since 1904 this festival is the most famous cultural event in The Glens of Antrim and has been running since 1904.
 It is a celebration of arts and crafts, field events, language, poetry, singing and dancing which takes place over various dates throughout June and July.